-NBA's Miles Bridges arrested in LA for felony domestic violence, TMZ reports
+NBA star Miles Bridges arrested in LA for felony domestic violence, TMZ reports

 LOS ANGELES - NBA star Miles Bridges has been arrested in Los Angeles.